check-spelling-sandbox/materialize/ci/README.md

 the `AWSRegion2AMI` heading.
 Use the AMI for `us-east-1` and `linuxamd64`.</small>

 This will create an EC2 instance that looks like a CI agent and push your local copy of the repository to it.
-You can SSH in to the agent using the instance ID printed by the previous command and run the CI job that is failing.
+You can SSH into the agent using the instance ID printed by the previous command and run the CI job that is failing.

 Every CI job is a combination of an mzcompose "composition" and a "workflow".
 A